 - BMW keeps saying bonnet open when it’s not

-- Hood alarm stays on and warning flashes on dash
+- The hood alarm stays on, and warning flashes on the dash

 Always verify that your hood is properly closed before driving.
-Driving a car with a hood that is not latched correctly, can cause the hood to open while driving.
-If your hood opens when you are driving, the hood itself will get damaged; it may break your windshield and increase the risk of a car accident.
+Driving a car with a hood that is not latched correctly can cause the hood to open while driving.
+If your hood opens while driving, the hood itself will get damaged; it may break your windshield and increase the risk of a car accident.

 BMW hood open message will come on when your hood is partially closed or if one of the hood switches is defective or unplugged.
-The hood switch may be faulty in which case the computer will think the hood is open even though it is closed.
+The hood switch may be faulty, so the computer will think the hood is open even though it is closed.

 Open the hood of your BMW and try closing it again.
 Ensure the hood is latched on both sides and there are no gaps between the hood and fenders.

-Try lifting the hood at both front corners, by the headlights.
+Try lifting the hood at both front corners by the headlights.
 The hood should not move up and down.
 If it does, it has not latched properly.
-If your hood will not latch after a few tires, you should look at adjusting the hood latches.
+If your hood does not latch after a few tires, you should look at adjusting the hood latches.

 Hood Switch Defective

-Near the firewall, you will find a switch that is used to detect when the hood opens.
+You will find a switch near the firewall that detects when the hood opens.

-In some cases, the bracket that holds the hood sensor bends downwards over time.
-This will cause the sensor to not be pushed in when the hood is closed.
+The BMW hood switch could be damaged and may need to be replaced.
+Another symptom that this switch is the culprit is your BMW alarm going off randomly.
+Sometimes, the bracket that holds the hood sensor bends downwards over time.
+This will cause the detector not to be pushed in when the hood is closed.
 Bending the bracket up slightly can fix this issue.